Adebayo, Cain lead Heat over Durant, Simmons and Nets - WHIZ News

 Kyle Lowry had 15 points and Dru Smith, Duncan Robinson and Jamaree Bouyea each added 12 for Miami.
 Cain signed with the Heat in July after playing for Marquette and Oakland University.

-Cam Thomas scored 13 points and Markieff Morris 10 for the Nets.
+Cam Thomas scored 13 points and Markieff Morris had 10 for the Nets.

 Through the first half, the teams tried various combinations, mixing the starters with some key bench players.
 Both sides seemed to stretch their stars for some extra minutes in the shortened NBA preseason.